sagar87/tensorsignatures/docs/tutorials.rst

 are more prevalent on coding strand DNA.

-By indexing the the SNV tensor appropriately we can also recover mutational spectra from different state combinations, eg, :code:`snv[0,:,2].sum(axis=(0,1))` would return a :math:`p\times n` matrix representing the coding strand mutations in genomic state 2 in the first additional genomic dimension.
+By indexing the the SNV tensor appropriately we can also recover mutational spectra from different state combinations, eg. :code:`snv[0,:,2].sum(axis=(0,1))` would return a :math:`p\times n` matrix representing the coding strand mutations in state 2 of the first additional genomic dimension.

+To summarize, in this section we created a simulated SNV tensor using the :obj:`tensorsignatures.util.TensorSignatureData` class.
+TensorSignatures features the characterization of mutational processes across an arbitrary number of genomic dimensions and states, but requires the user specify transcription and replication as the first two dimension, and base substitutions and samples in the last two.
+Input data for TensorSignatures has to obey con

 Plotting the trinucleotide profile of the first samples reveals that samples are dominated by C>A (blue) and T>C (green).
 To understand this, we can plot